matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 [Audience member] On another topic, can you elaborate on this idea of querying programs and what that means?
 What would be an example?

 [Rich] What does it mean?
-Well, there's some really simple things like how often do we use this function is a simple question.
+Well, there's some really simple things like "How often do we use this function?", is a simple question.
 Do we ever call this function inside that function?
 How deeply nested are our calls to this function?
 Have we ever called this function while holding a lock?
 With an open file in hand?
 Where is this data structure used?
 How is it propagated?

 [audience member] Like program analysis.

 [Rich] Yeah program analysis, that's right.
 People pay big bucks for datalog systems that analyze Java programs, and they work exactly the same way, except it's all sort of bespoke stuff.
 They take the output of an analysis phase, and they dump it into a database, and they give you a query engine that can access that database.
 It's that kind of idea.
 Anything you might do with Aspect Oriented Programming would fall into this kind of category, or any kind of cross-cutting concern, even simple type things, by talking about the relationship between multiple arguments, or arguments to this function, the results of which were subsequently passed to that function.
 We tried talking about constraints that work like that.
 It's incredibly difficult, but real systems have those kinds of constraints all the time, type systems are way far away from solving that type of stuff.

-### Question 7 - Conditionals handled by Environments
+### Question 7 - Conditionals handled by Environments (Newspeak q1)
 [Time 1:06:08]

-[Audience member] Talking about the conditional compilation as a way to target different platforms, what do you think about the Newspeak case, which is to have communicate with the platform via interfaces or protocols and have the environment supply implementations for those?
+[Audience member] Talking about the conditional compilation as a way to target different platforms, what do you think about the [Newspeak](https://en.wikipedia.org/wiki/Newspeak_(programming_language)) case, which is to have communicate with the platform via interfaces or protocols and have the environment supply implementations for those?

 [Rich] I don't like that at all.
 That basically is reified environments.
 And I don't see how they can be made performant.
 Maybe it's my own shortcoming in thinking.
 You have to really have done that from the bottom, which Newspeak has, but I don't think it's something you could add to a language like Clojure now.
 We don't have process environments at all.

 ### Question 8 - Extendable Reader and Metadata
 [Time 1:06:53]

-[Audience member] Speaking of conditional compilation, I was thinking maybe that this extendable reader might actually play into that, because you could add metadata via this and the compiler, because I don't know what that tag means, could ignore it.
+[Audience member] Speaking of conditional compilation, I was thinking maybe that this extendable reader might actually play into that, because you could add metadata via this and the compiler, because I don't know what that tag means, I could ignore it.
 And if you wanted to attach a reader macro that says, hey I know what this extendable stuff is, and it means insert this debug information here.

 [Rich] Well, I mean, that you could do with ordinary metadata.
 I don't think this really comes into play here.